Testing for Unobserved Heterogeneous Treatment Effects with Observational Data: Model and Testable Restrictions

-from which we can identify the support $\mathscr S_{g(d,x,\epsilon)|X=x,\eta\in\mathcal C_x}$.
+from which we can identify the support $\mathcal S_{g(d,x,\epsilon)|X=x,\eta\in\mathcal C_x}$.

-\Cref{ass_d} allows one to use the data to address questions involving counterfactuals of outcomes of the ``always takers'' and the ``never--takers'' groups.
-It is possible to provide sufficient primitive conditions for \Cref{ass_d}.
-For instance, if one assumes $\mathscr{S}_{\epsilon | X=x,\ \eta \in \mathcal C_x} = \mathscr{S}_{\epsilon|X=x}$, or even a stronger condition that $(\epsilon,\eta)$ has a rectangular support conditional on $X=x$, then \Cref{ass_d} holds.
-It is also worth noting that without imposing \Cref{ass_d}, our methodology can be used to test the null hypothesis of \eqref{counterfactual} holding with respect to the subset $\epsilon\in \mathscr{S}_{\epsilon | X=x,\ \eta \in \mathcal C_x}$.
+Assumption \ref{assu: support} allows one to use the data to address questions involving counterfactuals of outcomes of the ``always-takers'' and the ``never-takers'' groups.
+It is possible to provide sufficient primitive conditions for Assumption \ref{assu: support}.
+For instance, if one assumes $\mathcal{S}_{\epsilon | X=x, \eta \in \mathcal C_x} = \mathcal{S}_{\epsilon|X=x}$, or even a stronger condition that $(\epsilon,\eta)$ has a rectangular support conditional on $X=x$, then Assumption \ref{assu: support} holds.